SciRuby/sciruby.com/source/_posts/2018-05-03-business-intelligence-with-daru.markdown

 * **Data Cleaning** : A data cleaning module is one of the important things missing in the daru-based ecosystem.
 I plan to make this module akin to its counterparts in other languages along with additions from pre-existing data cleaning gems.

-* **Data Analysis** : Methods used for getting a statistical insight of the data are scattered in daru.
+* **Business Analysis** : Methods used for getting a statistical insight of the data are scattered in daru.
 I plan to relocate all these methods in a single module along with useful methods for sampling and clustering.

 * **Dashboard App** : To exhibit the abilities of daru’s infrastructure, it is necessary to provide an end product to the users.
 The dashboard app will be a demonstration of the combined result of all the other modules.